 Law School Application Timeline

-Use this timeline as a guide as you begin to actively explore and prepare for law school.
-As you refine your interests and list of schools, create a personalized timeline working backwards from hard deadlines (e.g., application/financial aid and LSAT dates).
-Keep in mind that law schools are the best source of information regarding their programs and they have varying deadlines and requirements for letters of recommendation, accepted LSAT administrations, and other aspects of the application process.
+Use this timeline as a guide as you begin to explore and prepare for law school.
+As you refine your interests, list of schools and co-op plans create a personalized timeline working backward from hard deadlines (e.g., application/financial aid and LSAT dates).
+Keep in mind that law schools constitute the most authoritative source of information regarding their programs, especially as deadlines, letters of recommendation, accepted LSAT administrations, and other aspects of the application process vary across programs.

 If you are beginning the process after graduation, meet with the Pre-Law/Graduate School Advisor to tailor your strategy and aim to give yourself 1.5 years to navigate the process.

 Schedule a Pre-Law Advising appointment through myNortheastern or by calling the front desk at 617-373-2430.

 - Join the Pre-Law Listserv to receive the monthly newsletter

 - Review the webinar, “Exploring and Preparing for Law School” on NUcareers (Career Development > Resources > Applying to Law/Professional and Graduate Programs)